dime999/dime999/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
-I am a passionate .NET developer with experience in building robust and scalable web applications.
-Currently, I am learning Vue.js and exploring Flutter for mobile app development.
+I am a 24-year-old software engineer.
+As part of my job, I perform all activities related to software engineering.
+I gained experience with .NET by working on independent projects a year before my first job.
+After that, I have accumulated 2 years of professional experience, totaling 3 years in the field.
+I got the opportunity to become a full-stack developer and thus gained experience in Vue.js.
+In my free time over the years, I have been learning Angular and Flutter, so I am ready to start building projects with these technologies.
 I also have a deep understanding of SQL Server and database management.

 ## Skills
 - **Programming Languages:** C#, .NET, JavaScript